-For 12-18 years and those working with them:
+For 12-18 year olds and those working with youth:

-- builds youth participation through activities that focus on self-esteem, peaceful conflict resolution, leadership and active citizenship.
+- builds youth’s sense of belonging and participation through activities that focus on self-esteem, critical thinking, peaceful conflict resolution, leadership and active citizenship.

 - Youth identify issues that are important to them (e.g. exclusion, discrimination, environment, homophobia) and work together to do Action Projects to engage with their community.

 “The change we have seen in our youth as a result of doing this project is their overall confidence level and increased self-esteem.
 For example, at the event, a particular youth, who is unable to consistently attend our youth group due to personal obligations, took the reins of one of the activities and ran it successfully. (…) This is how the Speaking Rights toolkit continues to pave the way for youth to take leadership in the community and make healthy decision”

 For young women 15-25 year olds and those working with young women: